 For Therapists: Building a Resilient Practice with The Contained Clinician

 Recently, I had the pleasure of speaking with Aisha Gordon-Hiles, one of the founders of The Contained Clinician, and the passion for supporting fellow therapists was palpable.
 The core mission?
-To create a space where counsellors and psychotherapists can thrive, not just survive, in the complex and often isolating world of counselling and psychotherapy practice.
+To create a space where counsellors and psychotherapists can thrive, not just survive, in the complex and often isolating world of counselling and psychotherapy practise.

 What is "The Contained Clinician"?